trevorsandy/ai-suite/README.md

 Before running the above commands to pull the repo and install everything:

 > [!WARNING]
-> ufw does not shield ports published by docker, because the iptables rules
+> ufw does not shield ports published by Docker, because the iptables rules
 > configured by Docker are analyzed before those configured by ufw.
 There is a
 > solution to change this behavior, but that is out of scope for this project.
 > Just make sure that all traffic runs through the Caddy service via port _443_.